jakeboone02/js-cuint/README.md

 NB.
 In case of overflow, the unsigned integer is _truncated_ to its lowest 32 bits (in case of UINT32) or 64 bits (in case of UINT64).

-The same applies to 64 bits integers, which are split into 4 16 bits ones.
+The same applies to 64-bit integers, which are split into 4 16 bits ones.

 ## Installation